-Our clients can benefit from personalized Romanian courses and lessons, Romanian translation/interpreting courses, and other Romanian language services such as translation, consulting, or project assistance.
+Our clients can benefit from personalized standard-Romanian courses and lessons, Romanian translation/interpreting courses, and other Romanian language services such as translation, consulting, or project assistance.

 “Honestly Gabriela is very helpful and flexible in her teachings of Romanian, I am looking forward to future lessons and would suggest anyone I know to her to learn Romanian.”

 Romanian is not easy to learn — in fact, its grammar is more complex than the one of other modern Romance languages.
 However, once mastered, this language opens an avenue to ancient cultural surprises and a fascinating history that are truly unique in Eastern Europe.
 It is worth studying for personal interest; otherwise, in cities, the majority of younger Romanians will be quite fluent in English and, often, in other languages as well these days.
 But studying Romanian to comprehend Romania’s classical literature will offer a student some very pleasant surprises.

 The standard Romanian language is spoken throughout Romania, where one will encounter fewer dialects than, for instance, in Italy.
 Some variations of Romanian are found in the Republic of Moldova, Transnistria, and Macedonia, too; moreover, dialects of Romanian are spoken by “Aromanian” or “Vlach” communities of Greece, Bulgaria, Serbia (Voivodina, Timoc), Bosnia, Herzegovina, and Israel.